TonyTran198/tonytran198/README.md

 ### 7. At The Bathhouse Australia
 **Shopify** | Feb 2024 - May 2024

-Modern e-commerce website for Australian market:
+Modern e-commerce website for the Australian market:
 - **Converted design** from Figma to Shopify
 - **Maintained and deployed** features
 - **Integrated APIs** for enhanced functionality